-Why Artificial Intelligence and Blockchain Are the Smart Approach to Innovation and Growth
+Artificial Intelligence and Blockchain: Smart Approaches to Innovation and Growth

 Among today’s leading-edge technologies, none packs the disruptive potential of artificial intelligence (AI) and blockchain to transform business models and redefine the future of work.
-It’s a powerful force that early-adopting companies are embracing to buttress innovation, growth, and analytics.
+These are powerful forces that innovative leaders are embracing to buttress innovation, growth, and analytics.

-While widespread deployment remains in the single digits, research firm Gartner says that almost half (46%) of organizations have developed plans to use AI in the near future.
-Digital-first technology companies like Google, Amazon.com, and Facebook are leading the charge.
-Other industries embracing AI include retail, manufacturing, financial services, transportation, media and advertising, and the public sector, among others.
+While widespread deployment remains in the single digits, Gartner says that almost half (46%) of the organizations it surveyed have developed plans to use AI in the near future.
+Digital-first technology companies like Google, Amazon, and Facebook are leading the charge.
+Other industries embracing AI include retail, manufacturing, financial services, transportation, media and advertising, and the public sector.

 For most, the overarching advantage of AI is its ability to enhance the customer experience.
-But use cases are broadening: Businesses plan to employ AI to develop new products and services, fight fraud and enhance cybersecurity programs, improve healthcare diagnoses, and save time and money by automating routine tasks, among others.
+But use cases are broadening, including the ability to:

 The uses and advantages of AI will expand with adoption.
 That’s because AI continues to “learn” as it ingests and analyzes more data, which improves its ability to uncover patterns that yield new insights.

 But as with any disruptive technology, with change comes challenge.
-As a new discipline that comprises a complex set of technologies, deployment of AI will be arduous.
-It is costly, issues with data availability and quality must be addressed, and skilled data specialists are required.
-AI also must be integrated with existing IT, business, and cybersecurity systems.
+As a new discipline that comprises a complex set of technologies, deployment of AI will be difficult.

 The most effective approach to implementing AI is to fold the technology into ongoing digital transformation initiatives.
 That’s because adoption of new tools is never really completed; like transformation, it is an open-ended process that unfolds over time.